finos/symphony-bdk-python/README.md

 On the first time, run `poetry install`.
 Then run `poetry build` to build the sdist and wheel packages.
 To run the tests, use `poetry run pytest`.

+It is possible to run pylint scan locally (on a specific file or package) executing the following command:
+`poetry run pylint <path/to/the/folder>`

 To generate locally the Sphinx documentation, run: `cd docsrc && make html`.

 ## Contributing